Sia Figiel: Personal life

-Figiel's life has been affected by diabetes in various ways.
-Members of her family have had diabetes, and related complications caused the death of both Figiel's mother and father.
-In 2003 Figiel herself was diagnosed with Type two diabetes.
-Figiel initially kept her diagnosis secret as she felt it to be a sign of weakness and did not want her condition to shape her as a writer and a public figure.
-The deaths of family members and friends from complications from diabetes eventually impelled her to speak up about the disease.
-Figiel also suffered from depression and bipolar disorder.
+Figiel was diagnosed with type 2 diabetes in 2003.
+Several members of her family had the disease, and diabetes-related complications caused the deaths of both of her parents.
+She initially kept her diagnosis private, later stating that she did not want the condition to define her as a writer or public figure.
+Following the deaths of family members and friends from diabetes-related complications, she began to speak publicly about the illness.
+Figiel also experienced depression and bipolar disorder.

-In 2012, in parallel with a move to the United States, Figiel began to address her diabetes both publicly and personally, making appearances at various conferences and university campuses.
-Subsequently she served as an advocate in the Pacific region by sharing her personal experiences to help with efforts to address the causes of diabetes.
-Figiel has acted as a role model for good health by targeting both those with diabetes and those who are working to prevent it.
+In 2012, following her relocation to the United States, Figiel began addressing her condition more openly, making appearances at conferences and university campuses.
+She shared her personal experiences as part of diabetes awareness and prevention efforts, particularly in the Pacific region.

-In 2014, her condition had improved sufficiently to enable her to complete the Nautica Malibu Triathlon.
-Figiel's story was featured on CNN where she discussed her struggle with food and explained how because she is from American Samoa where food is such a major part of the culture, she had difficulty managing her diabetes.
-After moving to Utah, USA she lost 100 pounds.
-Her diabetes resulted in major dental complications and many occasions of very low blood sugar.
-Her young son was able to help her, as he knew how to inject her with insulin.
-According to Figiel, he "...saved her life continuously during this time."
+By 2014, her health had improved sufficiently for her to complete the Nautica Malibu Triathlon.
+Her story was featured on CNN, where she discussed her relationship with food and the cultural challenges of managing diabetes after growing up in American Samoa, where food plays a central role in social and cultural life.
+After moving to Utah, she lost approximately 45 kg.

-Court case
+Figiel experienced significant complications from diabetes, including major dental problems and recurrent episodes of hypoglycemia.
+During this period, her young son learned how to administer insulin injections and assisted in her care, which she later described as life-saving on multiple occasions.

+Murder trial

 On 28 May 2024, Figiel was charged with murdering Samoan academic and poet Caroline Sinavaiana-Gabbard.
 The trial in the Samoa Supreme Court began in August 2025.
-Figiel pleaded not guilty to five charges - murder, manslaughter, two counts of being armed with a dangerous weapon, and causing serious injuries.
-She reportedly told the court “the devil persuaded her” to commit the offences.
+Figiel pleaded not guilty to five charges—murder, manslaughter, two counts of being armed with a dangerous weapon, and causing serious injuries.
+She reportedly told the court "the devil persuaded her" to commit the offences.

 In 2025, Hawaiian director Kimberlee Bassford released a documentary about Figiel, Before the Moon Falls, focusing on her life since 2016, her mental health struggles and the murder charge.

+Death

+On 26 January 2026, Figiel was found dead in her cell at Tanumalala Prison.
+She was 59.